atperry7/pup_gearswap/README.md

 https://github.com/Kinematics/Mote-libs

 # Features

+## Offense Mode
+`F9` - Cycle Offense Mode (the offensive half of all 'hybrid' melee modes).

+These are for when you are fighting with or without Pet When you are IDLE and Pet is ENGAGED that is handled by the Idle Sets

+## Hybrid Mode
+`Ctrl+F9` - Cycle Hybrid Mode (the defensive half of all 'hybrid' melee modes).

+Used when you are Engaged with Pet
+Used when you are Idle and Pet is Engaged

+## Defense Mode
+`Ctrl+F10` - Cycle type of Physical Defense Mode in use.
+`F10` - Activate emergency Physical Defense Mode.
+Replaces Magical Defense Mode, if that was active.
+`Alt+F12` - Turns off any emergency defense mode.

+## Kiting Mode
+`Alt+F10`

+## Idle Mode
+`F12` - Update currently equipped gear, and report current status.
+`Ctrl-F12` - Cycle Idle Mode.

+Defaults to PetDT for when set to Idle

+Will set IdleMode to Idle when Pet becomes Engaged and you are Idle

+So, if you wish to go into a fight in MasterDT when first approaching to get Pet Engaged it will auto switch

 ## Auto Maneuvers Toggle:
 Currently, the way this works is it will simply recast the maneuver that wears off.
 This way you can cast any maneuvers you want and it will simply attempt to maintain what you have active.